10 Tips for Using YNAB as an ADHD-er

 10 Tips for Sticking with YNAB as an ADHD-er

-✨ Tip 1: Have YNAB open automatically when you open your internet browser
+Tip 1: Have YNAB launch automatically when you open your internet browser

-• In Chrome settings, click "On startup," and select YNAB to open automatically whenever you open your browser.
-This eliminates steps (aka barriers) to accessing your budget.
+In Chrome settings, click "On startup" and select YNAB to open automatically whenever you open your browser.

 Tip 3: Pair YNAB with an enjoyable activity